Zsofi007/numpad_combinations/README.md

 # Numpad Combinations

+I have implemented both a recursive and an iterative version of the task.

 ## Objective

 Using Java or JavaScript language, implement a solution for the task below.
 You have 7 days to complete the assignment.